iterative/dvc.org/public/static/docs/command-reference/config.md

   option on forces you to run `dvc unprotect` before updating a file, providing an additional layer of security to your data.

-  We highly recommend enabling this option when `cache.type` is set to `hardlink` or `symlink`.
+  We highly recommend enabling `cache.protected` when `cache.type` is set to `hardlink` or `symlink`.

 - `cache.type` - link type that DVC should use to link data files from cache to